 - Strawberries

-For cooking enthusiasts, purchasing herbs can be expensive.
-Rather than making continuous trips to the grocery store, why not growing some of your own?
-Basil, parsley, chive — you have almost limitless options of what herbs you can grow in the backyard.
-This is also a chance to teach children a bit about cooking, how spices and herbs add flavor to some of their favorite foods.
-If you haven’t grown any herbs before, it’s a learning experience for you, too.
+For cooking enthusiasts, purchasing herbs can get expensive.
+Rather than making continuous trips to the grocery store, why not grow some of your own?
+Basil, parsley, chive — there are many options, and herbs are amongst the easiest types of plants to maintain.
+This is also a chance to teach children about cooking, including how spices and herbs can add flavor to favorite dishes.

 Hi,